nearform/titus/docs/developers/packages/titus-backend/README.md

 const response = await fetch('/foobar', { headers })
 ```

-[AWS provides instructions](aws-jwt-validation) on how to validate the `jwtToken` in the back-end.
+AWS provides [validation instructions] on how to validate the `jwtToken` in the backend.

-You can then get the user's data to determine which schema to use. e.g.
+You can then get the user's data to determine which schema to use.
+For example:
 ```
 const { CognitoIdentityServiceProvider } = require('aws-sdk')
 ...